Vasily Margelov: Memorials

 There are memorials to Margelov in Kryvyi Rih, Omsk, Tula, Tyumen, St. Petersburg, Ulyanovsk and Ivanovo.

 On 21 February 2010, a bust of Margelov was installed near the Palace of Youth in Kherson.
 A monument to Margelov was erected on 5 June 2010 in Chișinău.
 On 4 November 2013, a memorial to Margelov opened in Nizhny Novgorod's Victory Park.
 There is a monument to Margelov at the headquarters of the 95th Airmobile Brigade in Zhytomyr.
 On 7 May 2014, a monument to Margelov was opened in Nazran's local memorial complex.
 On 8 June, a bust of Margelov was included in Simferopol's new Walk of Fame.
 On 8 October, a memorial complex was dedicated to Margelov in Bender, near the City House of Culture.
 On 27 December, a memorial bust of Margelov was installed in Saratov's Walk of Fame at School No. 43.
 There is also a monument of Margelov in Dubasari, a city of the breakaway Pridnestrovian Moldavian Republic (Transnistria).

 A bust of Margelov was erected on 23 April 2015 in Slavyansk-na-Kubani.
 On 25 April, a bust of Margelov was placed in Taganrog's city center.
 On 12 June, a monument to Margelov was installed in Yaroslavl at the headquarters of the regional military-patriotic organization.
 On 18 July, a bust of Margelov was erected in Donetsk.
 On 1 August, another monument to Margelov was erected in Yaroslavl.
 On 12 September, a monument was installed in Krasnoperekopsk.

 The Ryazan Higher Airborne Command School is named after Margelov.
 There is also a street in Moscow named for him.

 On 6 May 2005, the Russian Federation Ministry of Defence established the departmental Medal "Army General Margelov", awarded to soldiers of the VDV.

-During the Russian occupation of Kherson Oblast during the Russian invasion of Ukraine, Margelov has become a rallying figure for pro-Russian collaborators, who raised a volunteer unit baring his name in 2023 to fight alongside the Russian army.
+During the Russian occupation of Kherson Oblast during the Russian invasion of Ukraine, Margelov has become a rallying figure for pro-Russian collaborators, who raised a volunteer unit baring his name in october 2022 to fight alongside the Russian army.

-There is a monument to Margelov in Dnipro (his place of birth).
+A monument to Margelov was installed in Dnipro (his place of birth) in the year 2000.
 Mayor of Dnipro Borys Filatov claimed on Friday 13 January 2023 that this monument would soon be removed from the public space of the city.
+The monument was dismantled on 15 August 2026.
+It was reported that in its place a monument to Ukrainian paratroopers would be placed.